 See in Glossary scriptsA piece of code that allows you to create your own Components, trigger game events, modify Component properties over time and respond to user input in any way you like.
 More info

 See in Glossary.
 You should also use it if you plan to use static compression on the hosting server.

 For more information on browser support for selected compression methods, see documentation on WebGL browser compatibility.

 You might need to adjust your server configuration to match your specific build setup.
 In particular, there might be issues if you already have another server-side configuration to compress hosted files, which could interfere with this setup.
 To make the browser perform decompression natively while it downloads your application, append a Content-Encoding header to the server response.
 This header must correspond to the type of compression Unity uses at build time.
 For code samples, see Server Configuration Code Samples.

 Enable decompression fallback from the Player Settings window (menu: Edit > Project Settings > Player, then select WebGL and expand the Publishing Settings section).

 When you enable decompression fallback, Unity adds a

 You should consider using Decompression Fallback if you have less experience with server configuration, or if server configuration is unavailable to you.

-Note: Using this option results in a larger loader size and a less efficient loading scheme for the build files.
+Note: Enabling decompression fallback results in a large loader size and a less efficient loading scheme for the build files.

 The Decompression Fallback option is disabled by default.
-Therefore, by default, build files have an extension that corresponds to the compression method you select.
+Therefore, by default, build files include an extension that corresponds to the compression method you select.